tarunpahade/Assignment_Autochecker/README.md

+Main Goal Of this company is to that students can get better jobs

 When I am Building a feature that marks the assignment complete and adds their name to database in completed assignments I want to keep in mind look with the eye of the problem I am solving
 So In that case The Problem I am solving here is that I am making a app that automatically checks the code of the assignment givent to then.
  Featuyres I am most likely to use here :-